davirtavares/API-Examples/README.md

-MINDBODY API fixes and improvements to reflect current webservice endpoints
+MINDBODY API fixes and improvements to reflect current webservice endpoints.